 On January 8, 1929, the City of Xenia placed a 1928 Seagrave engine into service.
 That very engine is still in the possession of the fire division and is currently being renovated by the Hammond Dririte Company.
 In 1937, the Xenia Fire Division began providing emergency medical services, which were called Life Squads.
 During the year of 1975, the City of Xenia’s first 8 Paramedics graduated and began advanced medical procedures in the field.
 Today, the Xenia Fire Division employs 40 Paramedics.

-Currently, the Xenia Fire Division is staffed by one Fire Chief, one Deputy Fire Chief, three Fire Captains, six Fire Lieutenants, and 30 Firefighter/Paramedics, operating out of two stations.
+Currently, the Xenia Fire Division is staffed by one Fire Chief, one Deputy Fire Chief, one Fire Inspector, three Fire Captains, six Fire Lieutenants, and 30 Firefighter/Paramedics, operating out of two stations.

 Station #1 on East Main Street (above)